Your Guide To

 Gay Saunas in Bali

-Gay Bali’s sauna scene is limited with only one male only sauna on the island.
-Elegantz Spa & Sauna recently opened in Seminyak offering steam and sauna facilities along with private massage treatments.
+Gay Bali’s sauna scene is limited with just two male-only saunas on the island.
+Banana Spa and Elegantz Spa & Sauna are both located in Seminyak.
+They offer steam and sauna facilities along with private massage treatments.

-If you are looking for something a little more freeing, you might want to check out some of Bali’s gay only resorts.
-Many of these resorts have “clothing optional” policy.
+If you are looking for something a little more freeing, you might want to check out some of Bali’s gay-only resorts.
+Many of these resorts have a “clothing optional” policy.

 Area’s of Bali

 Kuta — backpacking hub and surfing central.
-Kuta is the most developed tourist area of Bali.
-Its great for budget travelers with parties, shopping and markets.
+Kuta is the most developed tourist area in Bali.
+It’s great for budget travelers with parties, shopping, and markets.

 Denpasar — The administrative hub of Bali.
 The island’s main city unseen by most tourists due to the lack of attractions.